Loading...

 Painting contractor licenses in Alaska must be renewed biennial.
 Ensure all insurance and bonding requirements remain current between renewal periods.
 EPA RRP certification must be renewed every 5 years.

-Alaska requires contractor licensing for projects over $10,000.
-The state does not have a separate painting-specific license classification.
+Alaska requires contractor licensing for all residential improvement work.
+The state offers 3 license types.
+There is no separate painting-specific license classification.

-Alaska requires General Contractor License for painting contractors.
+Alaska requires Specialty/General Contractor License for painting contractors.

 EPA Lead Renovation, Repair, and Painting (RRP) Rule certification is required for work on pre-1978 homes that disturbs lead-based paint.
 This is a federal requirement that applies in all states.